Besê Hozat

-Besê Hozat (born 12 November 1978), Hozat, Tunceli; also known as Hülya Oran) is a leader in the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê, PKK) and is the co-chair of the Kurdistan Communities Union (Koma Civakên Kurdistan, KCK) alongside Cemil Bayik.
+Besê Hozat (born Hülya Oran on 12 November 1978 in Hozat, Tunceli) is a leader in the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê, PKK) and is the co-chair of the Kurdistan Communities Union (Koma Civakên Kurdistan, KCK) alongside Cemil Bayik.
 She is the sixth member of the General Presidential Council, the highest authoritative body in the PKK.

 Early life

 Born in 1978 in Tunceli Province, Hozat was the seventh of nine children.
 She attended primary school in Tanêr and secondary school in Kayseri, where she experienced discrimination as a Kurdish Alevi.
 According to Hozat, Alevism and Dersimilik were viewed with scorn and marginalization.
 To escape this treatment, she joined radical left organizations affiliated with Abdullah Ocalan.

 Bese Hozat's family was a victim in the 1938 Dersim rebellion, which she called a "genocide."
 She shared that many members of her family were killed, including her grandfather, her father's wife and children, while her grandmother barely escaped.
 These events shaped Hozat's consciousness, creating feelings of hatred and anger towards the state.

 Hozat's interest in the PKK grew during her high school years, influenced in part by Abdullah Ocalan's articles published under the pen name 'Ali Firat' in the Özgur Halk newspaper.
 In 1994, she joined the PKK in the mountains of Tunceli Province, taking on the name Bese Hozat the same name as the wife of Seyid Riza, the leader of the Dersim rebellion.